 Healthy eating and exercise can do much more than trim your waistline.
 It can do more than help you fit into those jeans you haven’t worn for years.
-When you make nutrition and exercise a priority, you benefit in spades.
+When you make nutrition and exercise a priority, you benefit in not only weight loss but creating healthy habits.
 If you’re struggling to stay motivated and make healthy choices throughout the year, the following benefits may give you the incentive you need.

 1. Boost Energy